harveyramer/harvey-ramer-blog/src/article/2020-01-16-how-to-quickly-deploy-an-angular-application-with-aws-cdk.md

 title: How To Quickly Deploy an Angular Application with AWS CDK
 date: 2020-01-16T03:27:29.527Z
 author: Harvey Ramer
+social_quote: Large teams use powerful enterprise tools to manage AWS infrastructure.
+But smaller teams sometimes do not have the expertise or resources to use those tools.
+For such teams, Amazon CDK brings a familiar feel to infrastructure as code.
 description: >-
   Amazon's Cloud Development Kit (CDK) has taken much of the pain out of deploying resources to the AWS cloud.
 After hearing about it at re:Invent